gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/New-Version-Changes.md

 * in FIPA skill, `receivers` is replaced everywhere with `to`
 * in FIPA skill, `messages` is replaced by `mailbox`
 * The pseudo-attribute `user_location` has been removed (not deprecated, unfortunately) and replaced by the "unit" `#user_location`.
-* The actions called by an `event` layer do not need anymore to define `point` and `list&lt;agent>` arguments to receive the mouse location and the list of agents selected.
+* The actions called by an `event` layer do not need anymore to define `point` and `list<agent>` arguments to receive the mouse location and the list of agents selected.
 Instead, they can now use `#user_location` and they have to compute the selected agents by themselves (using an arbitrary function).
 * The random number generators now better handle seeding (larger range), but it can change the series of values previously obtained from a given seed in 1.6.1
 * all models now have a starting_date and a current_date.
 They then don't begin at a hypothetical "zero" date, but at the epoch date defined by ISO 8601 (1970/1/1).
 It should not change models that don't rely on dates, except that:
 * the `#year` (and its nicknames `#y`, `#years`) and `#month` (and its nickname `#month`) do not longer have a default value (of resp.
 30 days and 360 days).
 Instead, they are always evaluated against the current_date of the model.
 If no starting_date is defined, the values of `#month` and `#year` will then depend on the sequence of months and year since epoch day.